 He thought about it for a moment, staring off into space.
 I waited.

 He finally turned back and looked me straight in the eye.
 “I want to do my duty as an American citizen.
 I love this country.
-I was in the South Vietnamese Army in Viet Nam and fought alongside the Americans against the Viet Cong.
+I was in the South Vietnamese Army and fought alongside the Americans against the Viet Cong.
 We lost but I got to start a new life here.
 I have been fortunate.
 Now that my new country is in trouble, I have to help.
 I am too old now to join the army here but I can still do this.
 Ask whatever you need.”

 I gaped at him, speechless.
 I couldn’t think of a proper response then and don’t have the words now to describe exactly how his words made me feel.
 I simply nodded, looked down at his form, and started invading his privacy.